numpy/numpy/doc/neps/missing-data.rst

     >>> a
     array([       -inf,  0.        ,  0.69314718, NA,  1.38629436], maskna=True)

-works even with masked values, because 'a[i]' returns a zero-dimensional array with a missing value instead of the singleton np.NA for the missing elements.
-If np.NA was returned, np.log would have to raise an exception because it doesn't know the log of which dtype it's meant to call, whether it's a missing float or a missing string, for example.
+works even with masked values, because 'a[i]' returns an NA object with a data type associated, that can be treated properly by the ufuncs.

 Accessing a Boolean Mask
 ========================